DeMaCS-UNICAL/I-DLV-sr/README.md

    where ```<input.gv>``` is the graph to display.
 Graphviz is needed in this case.

 2. run the command: ```dot -Tps <input.gv> -o <output.ps>```.

+## RuleML+RR 2022 Submission

+The benchmarks used for the experimental analysis described in the paper are available in the folder: **RuleML+RR2022-Experiments** of this repository.
+For each performed test, the folder contains the related *Programs* and *Logs*.

 ## ICLP 2021 Submission